 Landlord/Community Partner Breakfast: Candice discussed the logistics and plan for our upcoming breakfast.
 Valinda, Jill, Tasha and Candice reviewed the recent survey they created.
 It will be sent out to landlords in the near future with a tentative time/date in October.
 One of the questions is how and what can we all do to help people to become better more capable tenants.
 The group discussed the possibility of doing some outreach in addition to the survey/invitation.

-ESG Application:

 CoC Committee Member Updates: